MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/upgrade-from-office-2007-or-2010-servers-and-products.md

 Choose one of the following options:
 - **Move to Office 365**: For many customers, this is an efficient and cost-effective solution.
 See [How do we move to Office 365 for business?](https://support.office.com/article/62084652-f051-4b0b-87b3-f766418386bf.aspx)

-- **Upgrade your on-premises servers and applications.** See the [Exchange 2007](exchange-2007-end-of-support.md), [SharePoint Server 2007](sharepoint-2007-end-of-support.md), [Project Server 2007](project-server-2007-end-of-support.md), [Office Communications Server](https://support.office.com/article/54f3d5ba-bdf9-4b37-a9e8-f1ab452d4f78.aspx), and [PerformancePoint Server 2007](pps-2007-end-of-support.md) planning roadmaps.
+- **Upgrade your on-premises servers and applications.** See the [Exchange 2007](exchange-2007-end-of-support.md), [SharePoint Server 2007](sharepoint-2007-end-of-support.md), [Project Server 2007](project-server-2007-end-of-support.md), [Office Communications Server](/Skype/SfbServer/plan-your-deployment/upgrade.md), and [PerformancePoint Server 2007](pps-2007-end-of-support.md) planning content.

 - **Implement a hybrid solution including Office 365** and your on-premises servers and applications.
 See [Office 365 hybrid cloud solutions overview.](https://support.office.com/article/59616fab-acdb-40e9-b414-cf0c965c80b7.aspx)